How to Write Great Body Copy

 So why don’t we talk about body copy?
 Simple: It’s a freakin’ huge topic.
 Basically, whenever we’re not talking about headlines or buttons, we’re talking about writing better body copy.
 Which means that all of the following Copyhackers posts are actually about writing better body copy:

 - How to create tone in your copy

 As huge as the topic of body copy is, I want to share with you 2 sticky note-worthy phrases that will help you immediately answer one of the most common Qs startups have about body copy:

 “How much is too much?”

-Inspired by this question – which unwebinar attendees Janet K, Miha M, Chris O and Donna K asked (verbatim or nearly) – Lance spoke to how long your copy should go in this awesome “Automatic” post last week.
+Inspired by this question – which unwebinar attendees Janet K, Miha M, Chris O and Donna K asked (verbatim or nearly) – Lance spoke to how long your copy should go in this awesome “Automatic” post.
 Now I’m swooping in to tell you HOW to know when you’ve reached the point that you can finally stop writing and move onto either the next section of copy or the next page.
 And, as mentioned, the way to do this is to employ…: